Skip to content

 What is a Special Resolution?

-A special resolution is a company resolution that requires a 75% majority in a vote held with shareholders.
+A special resolution is a shareholder resolution that requires at least 75% of votes to pass.
 In contrast, an ordinary resolution requires a simple majority of over 50% of votes in favour of the resolution.

 Certain important decisions require a company to make a special resolution.
 The Companies Act 2006 outlines certain decisions that companies can only make via special resolution.
 Some examples include: